ForLoveOfCats/SiteOfSteel/_includes/Posts/NewPlayerModel.md

 If you enjoy SkyOfSteel please consider rating it on [Itch](https://forloveofcats.itch.io/skyofsteel), giving it a review, and sharing it with your friends!
-The best way for any indie game to grow is through word of mouth so any help on that from is greatly appreciated!
+The best way for any indie game to grow is through word of mouth so any help on that front is greatly appreciated!